A quick look at Yale, Texas, Virginia Tech

 Timmy Allen and Christian Bishop are a pair of transfers that are regulars for the Longhorns.
 Allen, a three-year starter at Utah, leads Texas with 12.3 points per game.
 He's just 4 of 15 from deep on the season, but he enters the tournament at 50 percent from the field and presents a tough challenge for opposing fours.

-Bishop, who spent his first three seasons at Creighton, brings a very strong 59% field goal percentage to the floor.
-Another non-three-point shooter, Bishop has only attempted six threes on the year, but he's good for more than two offensive rebounds per game, as is Allen.
+Bishop spent his first three seasons at Creighton bringing a solid 59 percent field goal percentage to the floor.
+Another non-three-point shooter, Bishop, has only attempted six threes on the year, but he's good for more than two offensive rebounds per game, as is Allen.

 Texas' strength doesn't come on the offensive end, however.
-The Longhorns are ranked 13th in the nation when it comes to points allowed per 100 possessions and is more than happy to grind games out.
+The Longhorns are ranked 13th in the nation regarding points allowed per 100 possessions and are more than happy to grind games out.
 They play at one of the slowest tempos in the country and thrive in half-court defense.
-Because of their slow pace, their scoring output is lower with just 68 points per game.
+Their scoring output is lower because of their slow pace, with just 68 points per game.

 The Longhorns are the highest-rated six seed on KenPom.
 They have a plethora of experience, which tends to help teams in the Big Dance.
-Texas shoots nearly 75% at the foul line, something that could really help them in what tend to be close games in the tournament.
+Texas shoots nearly 75 percent at the foul line, which could help them in what tend to be close games in the tournament.

 VIRGINIA TECH HOKIES - 23-12 (11-9 ACC)